Admissions Contact

 A BA degree in International Studies prepares students for a range of career opportunities in education, government, in non-profit foundations and NGOs, in for-profit entities, and in a wide range of other institutions and enterprises offering services transnationally or otherwise working in global environments.

-Students will take 15 credits in one regional specialization and 6 credits in one global theme, or as approved by the advisor.
-9 credits must be at the 300- or 400-level.
-Not more than 9 credits may come from the same discipline (designator).
+Students will select 15 credits from one of the Themes below.
+Students will also complete 9 credits of Regional course work drawn from at least two of the Regions below.
+Twelve (12) credits must be at the 300/400 level.
+No more than twelve (12) credits from the same discipline (designator).
 Courses listed below are for advisory purposes only.
 Additional courses may be identified with the approval of the advisor.

 Minor Requirement:

 A minor is required of this major.
-International Studies majors are encouraged to minor in a world language relevant to their Concentration, however, any minor may be selected.
+International Studies majors are strongly encouraged to minor in a world language, however, any minor may be selected.
 Double majors are exempt from a minor.